Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

 - We want to preserve uppercase letters for ad-hoc definitions, both for nonrigorous communication between humans and for rigorous move input.
 - Writing moves manually using Greek letters is likely to be extremely rare outside a handful of people.
     - E.g., Duoprisms have ASCII execution notation for a common subset of moves.
-- Flat Hypercube already uses greek letters for hypercubes of dimension 6+:
+- Flat Hypercube already uses Greek letters for hypercubes of dimension 6+:

 ### Why curly-brace layer sets?